xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 </pre>
 </div>

-Note: depending on the version running, the options could be different and actually could be the opposite of "disable", be attentive at what is availabe in the CLI.
+Note: depending on the IOS XR version, the options could be different and actually could be the opposite of "disable", be attentive at what is availabe in the CLI.
 {: .notice--info}

 With the optimization disabled and after the line cards / system reload, we have now: